Curve diffusion and straightening flows on parallel lines: Curvature estimates in and global analysis

 \begin{rmk} A similar argument as above also shows that $\vn{k_s}^2_2 \in L^1([0,T))$ with the estimate $\vn{\vn{k_s}_2^2}_1 \le L(0)$, suggesting that $\vn{k_s}^2_2$ is another well-behaved quantity under the flow. \end{rmk}

-For the elastic flow, the natural limit of the flow is a free elastica, which means that we do \emph{not} expect $\Ko$ to be a natural energy for the flow.
-We nevertheless retain a-priori control of $\vn{k}_2^2$ for (E).

-For the elastic flow supported on parallel lines, something interesting occurs: the flow converges to a zero of $\Ko$ when $\Ko$ is initially small.
-We begin by proving that there exists a critical energy level $E$ such that while the oscillation of curvature is below $E$ length is monotone.
+We begin our study of the free elastic flow by proving that there exists a critical energy level $\pi$ such that while the oscillation of curvature is below $\pi$ length is monotone.